rom8726/testy/README.md

 # testy

 A tiny functional-testing framework for HTTP handlers written in Go.
 It lets you describe end-to-end scenarios in YAML, automatically:

 * runs the request against the given `http.Handler`
 * asserts the HTTP response (status code + JSON body)
 * loads database fixtures before the scenario
-* performs SQL checks after each step
+* executes SQL checks after each step

 Only PostgreSQL is supported.